harveerd123/react-quiz/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The project is a quiz which retrieves information for it using an API.
+The project is a quiz which retrieves information using an API.
 The application makes use of UseReducer

 ## Available Scripts